cuba-platform/dashboard-addon-demo/README.md

 Open the project in CUBA Studio and click "Run" button next to "CUBA Application" run/debug configuration on the main toolbar.
-The application will start at [http://localhost:8080/dashboards](http://localhost:8080/dashboards).
+The application will start at [http://localhost:8080/app](http://localhost:8080/app).

-Use `demo` as both login and password to access the application.

 ### Google API Key configuration